GarettMorrison/Blog/content/posts/DIY Roller Blades.md

 I consider this project to be a resounding success, and have used them a number of times wandering around my neighborhood.
 I may create a version 3, with proper brakes and cushioning that doesn't require you to wrap a washcloth around your legs, but for now I am just happy that I managed to create something usable for \~$50.

-You can find the files availible for download on [my Thingiverse](https://www.thingiverse.com/thing:4854835)
+You can find the files availible for download on [Thingiverse](https://www.thingiverse.com/thing:4854835)